 Testing, Testing

 To develop this recipe, I adapted my favorite gluten-free carrot cake recipe which uses an extra egg to achieve the most gorgeous, springy, moist crumb imaginable.
-Other recipes that use the same formula are my gluten-free pumpkin bread, pumpkin muffins, and gingerbread cake, which my community have come to know and love.

 But a poll on Instagram revealed that the gluten-free flours you'd like best in GF zucchini bread are almond, oat, and sweet rice flours.